Easy Hot-Water Heater Maintenance Tasks

 Why: Tanks collect sediment, which can hinder efficiency.

-What to Do: Attach a garden hose to the drain valve and place the other end in a large bucket.
+What to Do: Shut off the cold-water inlet to the water heater.
+Attach a garden hose to the drain valve and place the other end in a large bucket.
 Drain the tank completely, or until the water runs clear.

 Task: Inspect the Anode Rod